V3NTYY/DL-V3-MODS/README.md

 * Basically, green GOOD and FIGHT; red BAD and NO FIGHT for the cavemen out there.

 ## How do I use Soul Advantage?
 * It works automatically/triggers after the 60sec LastSpot scan.
-If you want to configure it some of its HUD elements, use F10 and play around.
+If you want to configure some of its HUD elements, use F10 and play around.

 ## Mod conflicts?
 * _LastSpot_ ships several vanilla modifications (hud.xml, hud.css, etc...).
 Anything else that does, if you make a request in the discord I can create a merged version for you.
 No _QOL-Lock_.